Best entry-level gravel bikes 2026: Versatile bikes to start riding gravel

 What material should my first gravel bike be made from?

 The vast majority of bike frames, gravel or otherwise, use carbon or aluminium for the frame.
-To a lesser extent, you can also find titanium or steel frames on the market and we've highlighted the unique magnesium alloy Vaast above.
-Like wheel size, each material has advantages but their downsides won't hold you back.
+To a lesser extent, you can also find titanium or steel frames on the market.
+Like wheel size, each material has advantages, but its downsides won't hold you back.

 How many chainrings is best for my first gravel bike?

-Commonly you will see this referred to as 1x or 2x but call it what you want, it refers to how many gears you have available.
-1x11 for example would mean 11 total gears while 2x11 would be 22.
-More is not always better though so it's not a clear-cut decision, as there's overlap between the gear ratios on the two rings in a 22-speed set-up, so the actual discrete number of gear ratios you get may not be many more than with a single ring, although you may have smaller jumps between them mid-range.
+Commonly, you will see this referred to as 1x or 2x, but call it what you want; it refers to how many gears you have available.
+1x11, for example, would mean 11 total gears, while 2x11 would be 22.
+More is not always better, so it's not a clear-cut decision, as there's overlap between the gear ratios on the two rings in a 22-speed set-up, so the actual discrete number of gear ratios you get may not be many more than with a single ring, although you may have smaller jumps between them mid-range.

 The extra gears available with 2x make it easier to find the perfect gear.
 Two chainrings in the front allow for both more range and less space between gears.
-Mud clogging can be exacerbated by a front derailleur though, which can stop working properly if this gets really bad.
+Mud clogging can be exacerbated by a front derailleur, which can stop working properly if it gets really bad.

 Bikepackers who need exceptionally easy gear ratios for carrying supplies up steep grades often want 2x, or even 3x, to find enough range.
 Fast riders who spend a lot of time racing might also want to optimise cadence with a 2x setup